kwebio/kweb-core/README.md

 In particular, it can use the new [coroutines](https://github.com/Kotlin/kotlinx.coroutines) mechanism in upcoming Kotlin 1.1 to elegantly avoid [callback hell](http://callbackhell.com/).

-It also incorporates a simple DSL for manipulating the browser's DOM.
+It also incorporates a simple DSL for manipulating the browser's DOM, and plugins to allow you to use popular JavaScript frameworks like JQuery and Material Design Light.
+It's also surprisingly easy to add your own plugin for your favorite library or tool.

 ### Why?
 Building rich webapps normally requires navigating the